-In February of 2012 we wrote a post on Conexion Wireless.
+In 2012, we wrote a post on Conexion Wireless.
 Back then they were a free government phone provider.
 However, since that time, something happened because their website is no longer up and running.

 In reviewing the Better Business Bureau’s information, Conexion Wireless was given an A rating.
 It also listed the phone number and mailing address for Conexion as follows:

 Address: 6905 N Wickham Rd Ste 403, Melbourne, FL 32940-7553